Hawaii has strict rules about what plants, foods, and animals are allowed on the islands.

 There may however be the few odd snakes, but these would be scarce as they’re only able to get onto the island via boats, or other transportation accidentally.

-Do they have poisonous snakes in Hawaii?
+Do they have venomous snakes in Hawaii?

-There are no poisonous snakes in Hawaii, along with no large dangerous predators such as crocodiles, large cats, bears, or wolves.
+There are no venomous snakes in Hawaii, along with no large dangerous predators such as crocodiles, large cats, bears, or wolves.
 However, this does not mean that you should let your guard down in Hawaii.

 The yellow-bellied sea snake can remain underwater for up to three hours.
 These snakes have a potent neurotoxic venom that is harmful to us, but attacks from these snakes are rare, and there are no recorded fatalities from yellow-bellied sea snakes.